 Is Hemp Milk Good for You?

 Recent studies have shown that hemp milk can be a great source of antioxidants, as they are rich in polyunsaturated fatty acids (PUFA) and essential fatty acids like Omega 3 and Omega 6 fatty acids, proteins, and fibers.
-Hemp milk is also rich in vitamin E, sodium, potassium, and magnesium although it has trace amounts of vitamin A and calcium.
+Hemp milk is also rich in vitamin E, sodium, potassium, and magnesium.
+It has trace amounts of vitamin A and calcium.

 Hemp milk is produced by grinding hemp seeds in water.
-The result is a white liquid, very much similar to cow’s milk in looks and texture, with a very nutty, and earthy taste.
+The result is a white liquid, very similar to cow’s milk in looks and texture, with a nutty, earthy taste.

 The unique health benefits of hemp milk are as follows: